dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 #### Release source tarball size

 By release source tarball we mean an archive of all sources needed to build a whole release containing several SDK bands.
 For side-by-side folders, this would simply equal to a VMR commit.
 For SDK branches, we’d have to do something about compiling the release archive as the shared components need to appear in the tarball just once.
+For that, we'd have to specify what such a layout would look like and how we would build that as there is no immediate plan for that in the SDK branches proposal.

 > 🚧 TODO: It’s a question whether there would be a thing such as “tarball for the whole release with all bands” but it’s probably possible to exclude the shared components from all but one band and reach the same result with SDK folder as with SDK branches.